MrNeverBefore/Stone-paper-game/README.md

 In 4th we make a read write file to store the scores of player

 In 5th part we desine our game by adding greeting in the begning and others</p>

+<h3>Conclusion</h3>

+By using this logic you can make a game.
+We can give this game a graphical interface by implementing this in web or in apk.